CROWN Day FAQs

 Below are several ways you can show your support of the CROWN Movement all year long:

-Encourage your family and friends to sign the petition to end race-based hair discrimination.
-We continue to need signatures to showcase the support behind the CROWN Act.
+• Encourage your family and friends to sign the petition to help end race-based hair discrimination.
+We’re on our way to 1 million signatures, and every voice matters.
 The petition is linked here.